AnalyticsByJake/SQL_Meets_Suburbia/README.md

 ## Conclusion

-This project's vast scope allowed me to include quite a degree of interactiveness to the output, a key element of responsive business practices.
+This project's immense breadth of data allowed me to include quite a degree of interactiveness to the output, a key element of responsive business practices.
 Of course, the data is only as good as the one who is using it, and the extent to which individuals can interact with the material might be daunting for some.
-The intent was to create multipurpose files for those who wish to look for specific connectsion - but might not have the know-how to access them.
+The intent was to create multipurpose files for those who wish to look for specific connections - but might not have the know-how to access them.

-True to my style, I built this project with practicality and functionality in mind—making it useful not just to analysts, but anyone looking for insight.
+True to my style, I built this project with practicality and functionality in mind — making it useful not just to analysts, but anyone looking for insight.
 Not only do I work to make connections but to convey those relationships to others in a clear, concise manner.

 ## VIII.
 Contact Info